tacofoundation/mrio/docs/en/python/temporal_utils.md

 ## `mrio.temporal.unstack`

-Unstacks a temporal COG file into multiple COG files, one for each time step.
+Unstacks a tCOG file into multiple COG files, one for each time step.

 ```python